 ISO 13400-2:2012 determines requirements for the vehicle gateway and test equipment.
-ISO 13400-2 is very important for diagnostic communication and you can find it features below:
+ISO 13400-2 is very important for diagnostic communication and you can find its features below:

 ISO 13400-2:2012 might have additional optional features such as:

-Diagnostics over internet protocol are becoming more common and are being used more often than before.
+Next-generation vehicles will enable powerful connectivity and advanced telematics services.
+DoIP is becoming more common and is being used more often than before.

 It is also connected to the development of the manufacturers, in the process of developing an intelligent car.
 It might also play a very important role in the development of IoT platforms.
 Due to the limited resources in embedded devices, adopting lightweight TCP/IP is necessary.